PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

       CONFIG_BOOT_SRAM=y             : Executing in SRAM
       CONFIG_LPC32_CODEREDW=y        : Code Red under Windows

-    To execute from SRAM, you would need to set:
+    To execute from SPIFI, you would need to set:

       CONFIG_BOOT_SPIFI=y            : Executing from SPIFI
       CONFIG_DRAM_SIZE=(128*1024)    : SRAM Bank0 size
       CONFIG_DRAM_START=0x10000000   : SRAM Bank0 base address
-      CONFIG_SPIFI_OFFSET=(128*1024) : SPIFI file system offset
+      CONFIG_SPIFI_OFFSET=(512*1024) : SPIFI file system offset

     CONFIG_MM_REGIONS should also be increased if you want to other SRAM banks to the memory pool.